ssfsx17/sky-islands/core.md

 ## Status Conditions

 - **Air Tornado Upper** - When you cause more than 1 damage with an Unarmed attack or technique, and your Magical Accuracy is greater than 1.5x the target's Magical Evasion, you cause the target to spin around and change facing to a direction of your choice.
+  - Mapless: You cause the target to lose 2 Maneuver.
 - **Airyspeedy** - Horizontal movement speed increased by 10 feet.
 Add half your Power Level to your Physical Evasion.
   - Mapless: You gain 2 additional Maneuver per Move action.
 - **Babbling** - Unable to do actions that require speaking, or spending Energy.
 Removed whenever you take Dark elemental damage.